Equality, Diversity and Inclusion

 Why it's important

-As a public sector organisation, we must comply with specific equality duties that require us to evidence how we pay due regard to the needs of diverse and vulnerable groups in the exercising our responsibilities.
-This includes compliance with the Equality Act 2010, Human Rights Act 1998, and relevant sections of the Health and Social Care Act 2012.
+As a public sector organisation, we must comply with specific legal equality duties that require us to evidence how we have considered the needs of diverse and vulnerable groups when undertaking our responsibilities.
+This includes how we are meeting our responsibilities under the Equality Act 2010, Human Rights Act 1998, and relevant sections of the Health and Social Care Act 2012.

 Who we mean when we talk about diverse and vulnerable groups